jnieus01/jnieus01/README.md

 ### About me

-- 🎓 I'm currently completing my Master's at Vanderbilt University, studying Data Science
+- 📓 I'm currently researching AI vision tuning and chatbot systems
-- 🚀 My latest project was to build an ETL pipeline, database, and dashboard for an R&D startup
+- 🚀 My latest project was to build an archaelogical site discovery AI from satellite imagery
-- 🧩 My current learning interests are around modeling and analysis with graphs
+- 🧩 My current learning interests are related AI system design